The Locust Inn was built by Lewis Burgess and his wife Charlotte McClanathan Burgess as their home, not as an inn, in 1865.

 In 1927.
 Mrs. Fish advertised the Burgess homestead for sale in a booklet published by the lines of the Delaware and Hudson company called Lake George and Lake Champlain.
 The Locust Inn was described as follows: “This magnificent home for sale located on the shore of Lake George at Hague New York.
 105 miles north of Albany on one of the main auto routes between Albany and Montreal.
 9 miles from Ticonderoga.
 Lake George steamers land nearby.
 Fine bathing beach property.
 House full two stories, well built and in good repair.
 Large entrance hall, commodious living room, seven light area bedrooms each with a built-in wardrobe.
 Electric lights, wine cellar.
 Recently renovated and redecorated.
 Suitable for a summer or all year home, or a summer hotel or boarding house.
 Price far below value for quick sale.
 Easy terms.
 For further particulars, write to Frank Fish, Ticonderoga, Essex County.”
 The house did not sell.

-On April,1940, Frank Fish sold the locust into Alex W. Yell and Lena McIntyre Yell of Crown Point (Deed Book #214 page 500).
+On April of 1940, Frank Fish sold the property to Alex W. Yell and Lena McIntyre Yell of Crown Point (Deed Book #214 page 500).
 It says in the deed book that Eveline Nedeau Fish died on January 31, 1940.
 Even in the deed book the named Neddeau is spelled sometimes with a single d and sometimes with double d’s.

 From the Ticonderoga Sentinel and Deed Book #235 page 558, we know that on January 16, 1946, the Locust Inn and cabins were sold by Mr. and Mrs. Alec Yell to Mr. and Mrs. Darby Tabler of Catonsville, Maryland.
 From the Ticonderoga Sentinel we know that in April 1947, “the Hague Brook, normally a peaceful trout stream running through this resort community, went berserk during a torrential rainstorm Monday night and early Tuesday morning, overflowing its banks and causing damage of many thousands of dollars.
 The cabins at the adjacent Locust Inn, owned by Darby Tabler, were also damaged and the grounds there suffered severely when inundated.”
 The Tablers definitely ran the home as an inn in the summertime.
 They added the large porch and used the cabins around the house as guest cottages.
 Portia created an apartment on the second floor of the main house for a friend of hers.
 Downstairs there were two bedrooms and a bath as well as a living room, dining room, and kitchen.
 Tragically, Darby Tabler was killed while driving his Jaguar sports car in Hague.